 Again, neither one of these options is stronger than the other.
 Each has its pros and cons.
 To choose the right type of content for your campaign, it’s important to keep these factors in mind:

 Consider the size and bandwidth of your marketing department when choosing a type of content to base your campaign around.
-Creating one-off content requires a lot of effort over a short period of time.
-Your team needs to work fast to make sure you create and release content while it’s still relevant.
+Creating one-off content requires a lot of effort over a short period.
+Your team needs to work fast to ensure you create and release content while it’s still relevant.
 However, once the campaign is over, the workload will drop substantially.
 You might want to hire a strong team of reliable freelancers to avoid depriving your employees of work after finishing a campaign.

-Creating evergreen content, on the other hand, doesn’t require as much effort at one time, but it does require sustaining your efforts over a longer period of time.
-It’s easier to generate this content when you have a dedicated marketing team.
+On the other hand, creating evergreen content doesn’t require as much effort at one time, but it does require sustaining your efforts over a longer period.
+In addition, iterating this content is easier when you have a dedicated marketing team.

 Different types of content yield different sales patterns.
-One-off content typically yields high sales after a product is released, with sales dropping off after a few months.
-Evergreen content doesn’t yield as many initial sales, but it does result in more consistent sales over the course of a few years.
-You can also boost the number of sales evergreen content delivers by building a conversion or sales funnel with your content.
+For example, one-off content typically yields high sales after a product is released, with sales dropping off after a few months.
+On the other hand, evergreen content doesn’t yield as many initial sales but results in more consistent sales over a few years.
+You can also boost evergreen content sales by building a conversion or sales funnel with your content.

 You may want to honestly consider what type of product you’re releasing when choosing the kind of content to focus on.
 For example, many consumer electronics become obsolete fairly soon after being released when upgraded products take their place.
-If you can’t truly expect your product to retain its value or appeal for a long period of time, one-off content may be the better choice.
+If you can’t truly expect your product to retain its value or appeal for a long period, one-off content may be the better choice.

 One-off content is useful for creating a sense of urgency in customers, which also helps to drive more sales.
-Evergreen content doesn’t naturally have that effect.
-However, it’s still possible to modify pieces of evergreen content to generate urgency.
-For example, you could share a relevant blog article with customers via email, while including a countdown clock in the email letting readers know a promotion is going to end soon.
+Unfortunately, evergreen content doesn’t naturally have that effect.
+However, modifying pieces of evergreen content to generate urgency is still possible.
+For example, you could share a relevant blog article with customers via email, including a countdown clock, letting readers know a promotion will end soon.

 Keep these points in mind when planning your product launch campaign.
 Using content to generate interest in a new product is a smart strategy.
-You just need to choose the right type of content.
+First, however, you need to choose the right type of content.